gridaco/nothing/README.md

 - Ready to use - Comparing to figma or sketch, there must not be a limitations in usablity. this software will be enterprise standard opensourced UI Graphics tool.
 - Opensourced - Yep it's here on github.
 - Modularity - all features and functionality are provided in modular shape
-- Performant - based on skia engine (which chrome is based on), Nothing is performant and highly optimized, givving all native performance. cannot be compared to html5 canvas based applications.
+- Performant - based on the new WebGPU, Nothing is performant and highly optimized, givving all native performance. cannot be compared to html5 canvas based applications.
 - Reusability - all components are built to be used on other projects. you can build your entirely new projects from it.
 - Extansibility - from extending a theme, to extending a
 - Composable - Components are composable, same as code components.
 Now you can finally design as the code is.